Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 Usually, the company offering turnkey rental properties also has property management in place.

-It is also the company that screens the tenant already in place, generating the investor income before the close takes place.
+The company also screens the tenant already in place, generating investor income before the close takes place.

 Real Estate Niche By Seller Situation